Teamwork Saves Steve’s LifeFebruary 25, 2022

-With International Women’s Day approaching on 8th March 2022, we take a look at Doctor McKinlay’s career to date, what makes her a special life-saving doctor, and why she is an asset to the GWAAC crew.
+Join us as we take a look at Doctor McKinlay’s career to date, what makes her a special life-saving doctor, and why she is an asset to the GWAAC crew.

 The medical profession is in the McKinlay genes.
 Doctor Jayne McKinlay comes from a family of medics and she can’t remember wanting to be anything else other than a doctor.

 Doctor McKinlay said: “I decided around the age of eleven that I wanted to be a doctor and that was that.”
 This “stubbornness and dedication” stood Doctor McKinlay in good stead for a successful, but sometimes tough career in her chosen profession.
 We use the word ‘tough’ because Doctor McKinlay has always been drawn to the trauma side of pre-hospital care, including a twenty-one-year stint in the Royal Navy.

 Doctor McKinlay describes her early days in the military as a wake-up call to the amount and types of casualties she was to face in the coming years.

 Speaking of her time in Afghanistan, Doctor McKinlay said: “We trained hard to deal with the frequency and severity of injuries.
 We’d have frequent training exercises and a final, real-time simulated hospital exercise.
 This was excellent preparation for deploying and also allowed us to get to know some of the teams we were deploying with.
 It also helped cement in my head the benefits of simulation in preparing to manage difficult scenarios — something all PHEM services use frequently.”